 Southwestern Low-Carb Crustless Breakfast Tarts are perfect for a low-carb and gluten-free breakfast that’s loaded with flavor!
 And these tasty breakfast tarts are also Keto, low-glycemic, meatless, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Breakfast Recipes to find more recipes like this one.

 Watch the video to see if you’d like to make Southwestern Crustless Breakfast Tarts!

 Usually when I take time to update a recipe with better photos or improvements to the recipe, it’s one of the earliest recipes on the site with photos that are really gruesome.
 But this recipe for Southwestern Crustless Breakfast Tarts is only a little over a year old, and I just was not satisfied with it.
 So recently I made these breakfast tarts with Southwestern flavors again with Kara, and we loved the improvements!